Daniel-KM/Omeka-S-module-SearchSolr/README.md

 #### Creation of the service in old versions of Solr or distributions

-For some old versions of Solr on some linux distributionsn, the service may not be  available after the install.
+Since Solr 10, the installer always provides a systemd unit, so this section is only relevant for older versions of Solr.
+For some old versions of Solr on some linux distributions, the service may not be available after the install.
 In that case, and ***only*** if the service is not available as init or service, you can create the file "/etc/systemd/system/solr.service", that may need to be adapted for the distribution, here for Debian 11 or CentOs 8 (see the [solr service gist]).